If you haven’t started cashing in on the video content yet, that means you’re leaving money on the table.

 And guess what, the list goes on until you hit the sweet spot.

-Before we move to YouTube strategy building, here are three essential elements of establishing a successful YouTube strategy:
+Before we move to YouTube strategy building, here are three essential elements of establishing a successful YouTube strategy.

-It’s also important to understand what I mean by experimentation on YouTube: it means that you should try out different video formats, video lengths, thumbnails and titles, and playlists to understand what your audience likes the most and you also enjoy doing it.
+It’s also important to understand what I mean by experimentation on YouTube: it means that you should try out different video formats, video lengths, thumbnails and titles, and playlists to understand what your audience likes the most and what you also enjoy doing it.